cachristie22/analog-input-configurator/README.md

 # Aquavx Pro User Guide Website

-A modern, responsive online version of the Aquavx Pro user manual with search functionality and easy navigation.
+A modern, responsive online version of the Aquavx Pro user manual with search functionality, easy navigation, and complete content including illustrations, tables, and lists.

 ## Features

 - **Clean, Modern Design**: Professional interface with intuitive navigation
-- **Full-Text Search**: Search across all sections and subsections with highlighted results
+- **Full-Text Search**: Search across all sections, subsections, lists, and tables with highlighted results
+- **Complete Content**: All subsections, bulleted lists, configuration tables, and diagrams included
 - **Responsive Layout**: Works on desktop, tablet, and mobile devices
 - **Keyboard Navigation**: Use arrow keys to navigate between sections
 - **Sidebar Navigation**: Quick access to all sections and subsections
 - **Paginated Content**: Each major section on its own page for easy reading
+- **Rich Formatting**: Styled tables, lists, and embedded images
+- **10 Illustrations**: All diagrams and screenshots from the original manual

 ## Files Included

-- `index.html` - Main HTML file
+- `index.html` - Main HTML file with enhanced styling
-- `app.js` - JavaScript application logic
+- `app.js` - JavaScript application logic with table/list rendering
-- `content.json` - Structured content extracted from the user manual
+- `content_full.json` - Complete structured content with base64-encoded images (76KB)

 ## Deployment Options